Warm your heart and heal your gut this winter

 With an abundance of seasonal items on grocery store shelves, now is the time to learn how you can shop to make your tastebuds and stomach happy.

-Holiday spices provide the warming, flavorful wintertime aroma you crave while also providing health benefits.
+Winter spices provide the warming, flavorful holiday aroma you crave while also providing health benefits.
 A different blend of spices can help control blood sugar, enhance circulation and promote good digestive health.

 - Cinnamon – Controls blood sugar while strengthening the cardiovascular system and lowering cholesterol.

 - Cloves – Are anti-inflammatory, provide a rich source of antioxidants and help soothe the gastrointestinal tract lining.

 - Ginger – Increases circulation, is antibacterial and can be used to treat an upset stomach or nausea.

 - Nutmeg – Can reduce inflammation and achy joints while improving liver and kidney health to have a calming effect.

 Kendra also recommends being mindful of the foods you’re consuming.